nan-li/image-repository-api/README.md

-# Image Repository API 🖥️
+# Image Repository API 🖥
-This backend-focused project stores images hosted by Cloudinary and uses JSON Web Tokens for authorization.
+This backend-focused project stores images hosted in Cloudinary and uses JSON Web Tokens for authorization.

-Commands I ran:

-$ virtualenv env
-$ source env/bin/activate
-$ source secrets.sh

-$ pip3 install flask
-$ pip3 install cloudinary
-$ pip3 install psycopg2-binary flask flask-sqlalchemy
-$ pip3 install flask-jwt-extended

 ## Learning Process
 - I began by creating a Flask app with the intention to implement a basic frontend using Jinja templates and vanilla JS/jQuery so that login and image uploading are simplified, but this is something I am already very comfortable doing.